Patent2net/P2N/README.md

 * Include the treatment of the Cooperative Patent Classification (CPC) with the proportion of P.U. concerned (http://www.cooperativepatentclassification.org/Archive.html)
 * Build a small database to display results of a specific (Familly) Patent Universe.
 Database could be [PouchDB] (https://pouchdb.com/) or equivalent

-#### Provide some new ways of gathering and anlysis of patent information, i.e.:
+#### Provide some new ways of gathering and analysis of patent information, i.e.:
 * Within the Familly Patent Universe, provide a new range of analysis, considering a familly as a unique entity (invention)
 * Limit the Familly Patent Universe to the only Priority patents, and provide a complete analysis
 * Using citations of the Familly Patent Universe, provide genealogic analysis, especially descendants to try to detect invention fronts.
+* Gather research reports when avalaible and provide analysis chains

 #### New contributions and ideas are welcome